 We have licensed from Rockefeller a proprietary antigen which is common to most types of group A streptococcus, including types that have been associated with rheumatic fever.
+When this antigen was orally administered to animals, it was shown to provide protection against multiple types of group A streptococcal infection.
 Utilizing this antigen, we are developing a mucosal vaccine for strep throat.
 Pre-clinical research in mice and rabbits has established the ability of this vaccine candidate to colonize and induce both a local and systemic immune response.
-We are collaborating with the National Institute of Health and the University of Maryland Center for Vaccine Development on the clinical development of this vaccine candidate.
+We are collaborating with the National Institute of Health, or NIH, and the University of Maryland Center for Vaccine Development on the clinical development of this vaccine candidate.
+In cooperation with the NIH we filed an Investigational New Drug Application with the United States Food and Drug Administration, or FDA, in December 1997.
+In September 1999 we were awarded a Phase I Small Business Innovation Research Grant from the NIH to help support the research cost of our strep program.